Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 Further proof of David’s Melchizekian role is found in other psalms.
 These are not just prophesying of Jesus Christ’s future perfected relationship with YHWH but also testifying of David’s personal relationship with YHWH.
 Take Psalm 2 for instance.
 There is nothing there that can’t be attributed to David’s personal experiences.
 Surely that is how the audience of his day understood them.

-Kissing the Son is a common expression of publicly acknowledging a ruler’s authority.
+Kissing the Son / vicar of God is a common expression of publicly acknowledging a ruler’s authority.

 “Then Samuel took a vial of oil, and poured it upon his head, and kissed him, and said, Is it not because the Lord hath anointed thee to be captain over his inheritance?”
 (I Sam 10:1)